wpengine/hwptoolkit/docs/plugins/hwp-previews/tutorial/previews-with-wpgraphql/index.md

 We will use Next.js Draft Mode, WPGraphQL for data fetching, and WordPress Application Passwords for authentication.

+> [!NOTE]
+> This tutorial uses WPGraphQL.
+If you prefer the REST API, see [Build Previews with Next.js and REST API](../previews-with-rest/index.md).

 > [!TIP]
 > You can see the completed project in the [hwp-preview-wpgraphql example](https://github.com/wpengine/hwptoolkit/tree/main/plugins/hwp-previews/examples/hwp-preview-wpgraphql).